gohugoio/hugoDocs/content/en/contribute/development.md

 ## Prerequisites

-To build the extended or extended/deploy edition from source you must:
+To build Hugo from source you must install:

 1. Install [Git]
 1. Install [Go] version 1.25.0 or later
-1. Install a C compiler, either [GCC] or [Clang]
-1. Update your `PATH` environment variable as described in the [Go documentation]

-> [!note]
-> See these [detailed instructions](https://discourse.gohugo.io/t/41370) to install GCC on Windows.

 ## GitHub workflow